KJKan/mcfarland/Tutorial.md

 ## g Model <a name="gModel"></a>

-According to g theory the measured latent variables correlate positively because they all depend on a common source of variance, that is 'g'.
-In the statistical model, g is represented by the most general factor.
+According to *g* theory the measured latent variables correlate positively because they all depend on a common source of variance, that is '*g*'.
+In the statistical model, *g* is represented by the most general factor.

 ![](https://raw.githubusercontent.com/KJKan/mcfarland/master/SecondOrdergModel.jpg)

-Let's build this g model (termed the 'second order g factor model').
-The matrix beta defines how the latent variables in the measurement model are influenced by g. g hitself has no indicators (i.e. measured variables that load on it).
+Let's build this *g* model (which we termed the 'second order g factor model').
+The matrix beta defines how the latent variables in the measurement model are influenced by *g*.
+Note that *g* itself has no indicators (i.e. measured variables that load on it).

 ```{r}